 — George C. Lichtenberg

-Recovery is change.
-Change favors growth.
-Growth requires patience and support.
-Whether it’s as mundane as jointly deciding to redistribute housework or as deep as deciding whether to separate or engage in couples therapy, deciding when and what you are ready to change as a couple helps you answer the call of adventure3 in your relationship.
+Recovery is change, and change favors growth.
+Yet, growth requires patience and support.
+Whether it’s as mundane as jointly deciding to redistribute housework or as deep as deciding whether to separate or engage in couples therapy, deciding when and what you’re ready to change as a couple helps you answer the call of adventure3 in your relationship.
 That adventure can be the beauty of recovering together.

 1A model used to understand a person’s readiness to change and act on a new behavior.

 2Please see the other articles of this six-part ASCENT Approach series.